aldebaran/qibuild/doc/source/design/python/overviews/parsing_manifests.rst

-Once this is done, we call :py:meth:`worktree.set_project_review() <qisys.worktree.WorkTree.set_project_review>` so that ``qisrc push`` does not have to parse the manifest again to see wether or not the project is under code review.
+Once this is done, we call :py:meth:`worktree.set_project_review() <qisys.worktree.WorkTree.set_project_review>` so that ``qisrc push`` does not have to parse the manifest again to see whether or not the project is under code review.

 If we see new projects, we add them to the worktree using :py:meth:`qisrc.sync.clone_project` and then call